You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 How Much Does It Cost to Get ICF Certified?

 The primary cost associated with getting ICF certification is the training fees.
-These depend on which ICF-accredited coaching certification you choose, and range from at least $5,000 to $12,000.
+These depend on which ICF-accredited coaching certification you choose.
+That being said, it ranges from at least $5,000 to $12,000.

 ICF differentiates three levels of certifications that impact the cost of your training.
 These levels are: